DrGoshD/README-Generator/README.md

 ## Installation

-s
+Follow the instructions provided

 ## Usage

-s
+Follow the guidance

 ## License

-This project is licensed under the Boost license.
+This project is licensed under the MIT license.

 ## Contributing

-s
+Anyone who wants to share any improvements, please get in touch!

 ## Tests

-s
+Testing can be done using node.js

 ## Questions

 If you have any questions or feedback, don't hesitate to contact me via email or GitHub.

-- Email: s
+- Email: user.github@github.com
 - GitHub: https://github.com/undefined